jackrugile/start-making-games/README.md

 ### JS: Game Logic

 ### AABB Collision Detection

 ## IV: Endless Possibilities

+- shooting multiple balls at you
+- trying to avoid the balls
+- change the level for round pong
+- add characters
+- change setting
+- add powerups
+- add effects
+- add sound
+- add music
+- add achievements
+- control 2 at once
+- add weather
+- add spike move
+- add increasing ai difficulty
+- particles
+- screenshake
+- light flashes

 ## V: Go Make a Game

 ### Remix or Innovate, it doesn't matter

-- Whether modifying a classic or building a brand new game, always put your own twist or flavor into it
+- Whether modifying a classic or building a brand new game,  put your own twist or flavor into it

 ### Start small, build working prototypes that demonstrate the core game mechanic.
 See if it's fun before committing to the long haul.